beagreatengineer/how-to-develop-perfect-crud/EN.md

 # 🔒CRUD: Validations
 Before persisting data in the database, one should:
-- validate the the types (e.g. rows that expect string data types receive string data etc.)
+- validate the types (e.g. rows that expect string data types receive string data etc.)
-- ensure API request body consitency (if a request contains fields that do not have matching columns in the databsae, these fields should be ignored)
+- ensure API request body consistency (if a request contains fields that do not have matching columns in the database, these fields should be ignored)
 # CRUD: Database
 * Use and ORM (or a similar tool), unless your requirements specify using pure SQL.
   * Easier to operate
-  * Safe, because most ORMs offer protection against common SQL vulnurabilities out of the box.
+  * Safe, because most ORMs offer protection against common SQL vulnerabilities out of the box.
 * Use migrations to create tables and other entities in your DB (Rails Migrations, Flask-Migrate, etc)
 * When describing tables, it is important to specify required constraints (NULLABLE, DEFAULT VALUE, UNIQUE, PRIMARY KEY)
-* When describing tables, it is important to specify indicies for columns that are expected to be indexed.
+* When describing tables, it is important to specify indices for columns that are expected to be indexed.
 * To protect an API from sequencing attacks, you can try using a `uuid` instead of a `serial`